ichsanmln99/personal-web/content/index/about.md

 ::post-card{date="09/24/2023" isChaining=true}
-One of the highlights of my career has been leading development teams and championing Agile Development practices at [Boostr.id](https://boostr.id) (now known as komship.id).
+One of the highlights of my career has been leading development teams and championing Agile Development practices at [Boostr.id](https://boostr.id) (now known as Komplace.id).
 I take pride in efficiently delivering projects aligned with our product goals 🎯.
 ::